Last Updated: November 2024

 Submission Length

-Submitted papers must be up to 14 pages (including all figures and tables) in single-column format, plus unlimited pages for references.
+Submitted papers must be no longer than 14 pages (including all figures and tables) in single-column format, plus unlimited pages for references.
 References should be in the ACM Reference Format.

 Appendices